redis/redis-doc/docs/getting-started/faq.md

 ## How is Redis pronounced?

-"Redis" (/ˈrɛd-ɪs/) is pronounced like the word "red" plus the word "kiss" without the "k".
+"Redis" (/ˈrɛd-ɪs/) is pronounced like the word "red" plus the word "diss".